Tempeh Starter 20 gram (for 10 kg Tempeh) - The High Quality Ragi Tempe from Indonesia

 5. Drain The Beans

-Put the simmered soybeans into a drainer and let it cool down.
+Drain the soybeans and let it cool down.
 Shake the drainer slowly to fasten the cooling process.
-Let the temperature until it reaches about 40℃.
+Let the temperature drop until it reaches about 40℃.

 Let's drain all the water thoroughly.
-It will help the fermentation process works well.
+It will help the fermentation process.

-6. Put The Tempeh Starter to The Soybeans
+6. Add The Tempeh Starter to The Soybeans

-Add 1-10 grams of tempeh starter per 200 grams of cooked soybeans.
+Add 1 to 10 grams of tempeh starter per 200 grams of cooked soybeans.

-Because it is difficult to mix the tempeh starter evenly to every beans, add some flour (can be chestnut powder, parched flour, rice flour) in advance to the tempeh starter.
-For example, if you put 1 gram of tempeh starter, please add 10 grams of flour into it.
-Mix the tempeh starter mixture.
+Because it is difficult to mix the tempeh starter evenly to every beans, add some flour (can be corn starch, rice flour, hattaiko, or others) to the tempeh starter.
+For example, if you put 1 gram of tempeh starter, please add 10 grams of your preferred flour into it.
+Mix the tempeh starter mixture well.

-Put the cooled soybeans into a big plastic bag and add the tempeh starter mixture, shake the bag well so the tempeh starter will spread evenly.
+Put the cooled soybeans into a big plastic bag then add the tempeh starter mixture, shake the bag well so the tempeh starter will spread evenly.

 7. Move it To Ziplock Bag